minprog/adventure/steps/1 introduction/index.md

 Also included in your distribution is `SmallAdv.dat`, which is a bit larger and includes more advanced interactions, as well as `Crowther.dat`, which is the full game.

-### `adventure.py`
+### Starter code

 Take a look at `adventure.py`.
 The file has two parts.

 1. The `Adventure` class contains all methods that make the game work:

 	- The `__init__` method ensures that all is set for playing an adventure game.
-In particular, it uses other methods to load game data and point `current_room` to the first room in the map.
+In particular, it calls a method (that does not exist yet) to load game data.

 	- The `room_description` method provides the description of the current room, the room the player is in.
+(It also calls a method that does not exist yet.)

 	- Moving around in the game is handled by the `move` method, by setting the "current" room to a different one.

 2. The `if __name__ == "__main__"` part, which contains the main "game loop" of the program.
 After introducing the game, it repeatedly asks for a command from the user, and tries to perform that command.

 Make sure that you understand every line of code in `adventure.py` before you start.
+Think about the methods that do not exist yet: what is their responsibility in making the game work?

 > A hard constraint in this program is that the `Adventure` class may not `print` anything.
-All other printing should be done in the `__main__` part.
+All printing should be done in the `__main__` part.
 And in return, the `__main__` part may, aside from printing things, only call methods in the `Adventure` class.
 It may not access methods and/or attributes from other classes that you will be writing.
 As such, each class will have separate responsibilities.